microsoft/WindowsAppSDK/docs/roadmap.md

 Here's how we intend to roll out the Windows App SDK.
 To subscribe to updates, subscribe to [this discussion](https://github.com/microsoft/WindowsAppSDK/discussions/507). *(all times/features/releases are tentative and subject to change)*:

 ### Packaged Desktop Apps
-As a [packaged MSIX desktop app](https://docs.microsoft.com/windows/msix/overview) (WinUI 3, WPF, WinForms, Win32, console), here's what and when you (tentatively) can expect from the Windows App SDK!
+As a [packaged MSIX desktop app](https://docs.microsoft.com/windows/msix/overview) (WinUI 3, WPF, WinForms, Win32, console), here's what you (tentatively) can expect from the Windows App SDK!

 🌟 |    0.8    |       1.0 (Q4 2021)     |   Future release
 -- | ------------------------------- | --------------------------------- | ------------------------------- |